younusmowlana/younusmowlana/README.md

 - 🌱 I’m currently learning new techs
 - 👯 I’m looking to collaborate with other Programmers
 - 🥅 2022 Goals: Contribute more to open source projects
-- ⚡ Fun fact: Foodie lover 😉
+- ⚡ Fun fact: Football lover ⚽

 ### Connect with me: